Terms & Conditions

 - Tickets cannot be refunded or exchanged except in the case of a cancelled performance.

-- In the event of a show being sold out, the Theatre Royal and Royal Concert Hall can try to resell tickets on your behalf.
-This is subject to tickets being returned to us at least 24 hours before the show.
-A fee of £2 per ticket is charged for this service.
+- In the event of a show being sold out, the Theatre Royal and Royal Concert Hall can try to resell tickets on your behalf (if purchased from the venue).
+A refund will only be issued on successful resale of the tickets.
+We cannot accept resale requests on the day of the show or if purchase via other ticket providers.

 - Please be aware that latecomers may only be admitted at a suitable break in the performance.
 At some shows latecomers may not be permitted entry.